 - less inflammation

-Also, many advocates of fasting have noticed improved blood sugar and blood fat levels.
+Also, many fasting advocates have noticed improved blood sugar and fat levels.
 However, unintentional mistakes often happen when fasting.

 When you start fasting, unconscious beginner’s mistakes happen.
 The absence of weight loss is usually depressing and demotivating.